kevin-labtani/contact-keeper-MERN/README.md

 - back in ContactState, we want to change the initialState for `contacts` from [] to `null`, and alter the code in Contacts from checking if contacts.length is 0 to also checking if it's null so we don't have the message _Please add a contact_ when we reload the page before our contacts load and it properly shows our spinner

 #### CLear Contacts

+- we need to implement a method to clear contact on logout so the contacts in the state a cleared the moment user logout instead on staying there until user or somebody else login
+- we write the method `clearContacts()` in ContactState and add it to our context provider
+- we also implement the CLEAR_CONTACTS switch case in the reducer, it'll jsut reste everythin in the state back to null
+- the method is called in the Navbar when we logout, we'll need to import and init our contactContext